jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 * [Finsemble](https://github.com/AdaptableTools/adaptable/blob/master/packages/plugins/finsemble/README.md)

-In each case any configuration that was previously stored in the partner's section of Predefined Config in Adaptable State is now provided through an xxxPluginOptions object injected into the Plugin.
+In each case any configuration that was previously stored in the partner's section of Predefined Config in AdapTable State is now provided through an xxxPluginOptions object injected into the Plugin.

 For example to use the ipushpull plugin you will do something like: